guardian/dotcom-rendering/docs/contributing/where-should-my-code-live.md

 Frontend-specific components live in `packages/frontend`.

 Note that [Frontend Web](../../packages/frontend/web) and [Frontend AMP](../../packages/frontend/amp) are separate applications that do not share code, including components.
 If you build a new component for the web, consider whether you need to build an analogous component for AMP too.

-If a component is generic enough that it may have value outside of a Frontend context (i.e. it could feasibly be shared with other React applications), consider adding it to [GUUI](../../packages/guui), our shared component library.